philipwalton/blog/_articles/web-components-and-the-future-of-modular-css.md

   C. Downsides
     1. All of these strategies work to varying degrees, but at the end of the day they are brittle because the selectors are still global.
     2. These systems are not interoperable as the conventions typically only work when *all* the code is following the convention.
+      a.
+Conventions are great for your own code, but they typically fall apart if you're using any third party code.
+      b.
+Conformance

 III.
 How could CSS be better?
   A. Style scoping
   B. Abstracting implementation details